 More generally, it seem that the authors should better describe the effective novelty of their work, without overemphasizing a single observation that may be highly dependent on imposed solution chemistry.
 Considering the aforementioned points (and further details mentioned below), major revision of this manuscript and re-review of the resubmitted manuscript is recommended.
 Most importantly, data on lactate, acetate and O2 in the reactor effluent should be provided, and the experimental results should be discussed on a quantitative basis (also considering factors such as solution flow rate, solution and aggregate volume, limiting conditions for solute diffusion into and out of aggregates etc).
 The effect of selected lactate and O2 concentrations on experimental outcome, and consequent limitations for generalization of observed trends for different types of soils should be discussed as well.

-Response 1-8
+Response 1-8 DONE (1-3)

 We have rewritten statements as suggested; details are provided below with the Reviewer's detailed comments.
 Please refer to responses above for comments (e.g., 1-3) regarding lactate, acetate, and O2.